actor-rtc/actr-python/README.md

 **Note:**
 - When using `pip install` directly on the source directory
-- For development, use `maturin develop --release` which will install both `actr_raw` and `actr_sdk` packages (via editable install).
+- For development, use `maturin develop --release` which will install both `actr_raw` and `actr` packages (via editable install).

 ## Development notes
 - The crate depends on the local Rust workspace crates under `../actr/crates/*`; keep those paths in sync when moving the SDK.
 - Set `RUST_LOG=debug` while developing to surface runtime diagnostics from the binding layer.
-- Python typing support is shipped via `python/actr_sdk/py.typed`.
+- Python typing support is shipped via `python/actr/py.typed`.

 ---

 # Architecture Documentation

-This section provides detailed information about the `actr_sdk` Python package architecture, package structure, and implementation details.
+This section provides detailed information about the `actr` Python package architecture, package structure, and implementation details.

 ## Package Structure